 To my brothers and sisters outside the U.S. who have no such isolationist illusions about Christ’s compassion and authority, and daily have to live out His call to be salt and light even against oppressive cultures and governments, please pray for us in the U.S.

-There is a disconcerting “cookie-cutter” conformity evident in much of the organic/simple community in the U.S. From what I have observed, it seems that those who are trying to reach this generation, with its post-modern, insular mentality, too often have ended up reinforcing – perhaps unintentionally – that post-modern, insular mentality.
+There is a disconcerting “cookie-cutter” conformity evident in the existential wing of the Christian community in the U.S. From what I have observed, it seems that those who are trying to reach this generation, with its post-modern, insular mentality, too often have ended up reinforcing – perhaps unintentionally – that post-modern, insular mentality.

-Too many have sold our birthright – which is to be the salt and the light of Christ – for the ease and comfort of our self-ensconced cocoons.
+Too many have sold our birthright – which is to be the salt and the light of Christ – for the ease and comfort of your self-ensconced cocoons.

 Too many have adopted slogans like “Christ is All”, but then listened uncritically to those who turn around and deny He is Lord of all.